AadiTiwar1/HurricanePredictionUsingLSTM/README.md

 To launch the app, run the following command:

-`streamlit run app/app.py` or `python -m streamlit run app/app.py` if the streamlit command does not work Running the app will also allow you to train the model so you can skip the next step if you want.
+`streamlit run app/app.py` or `python -m streamlit run app/app.py` (if the streamlit command does not work).
+Running the app will also allow you to train the model so you can skip the next step if you want.

 ## Train model